Masterqsx/UVDS/README.md

 ```

 **3. MPEG-Transport Stream(TS) Format**
 The basic element of TS format is TS packet.
-One TS packet could be PAT packet, PMT packet, multiple Audio packets, multiple Video packets,
+One TS packet could be PAT packet, PMT packet, multiple Audio packets, multiple Video packets and other info packets.

+The overview of TS stream decoding is:
+1. Find PAT packet with PID 0x0
+2. Use program_map_PID to find PID of PMT packets
+3. PMT packet contain Video/Audio packets' PID their codec(determine decoder) and PCR packets' PID.
+4. Video/Audio packets are organized by PES format and one frame is one PES packet.
+Since one TS packet is only 184 Bytes but one frame is definitely larger than that, one PES packet is distributed in multiple TS packets.

 ##### Video Stream Protocol
+**1. HLS**

 ### Reference
 [RGB, YUV](https://blog.csdn.net/leixiaohua1020/article/details/50534150)